-Caspase-6-cleaved tau is relevant in Alzheimer's disease and marginal in four-repeat tauopathies: diagnostic and therapeutic implications
+Caspase-6-cleaved tau is relevant in Alzheimer's disease and marginal in four-repeat tauopathies: Diagnostic and therapeutic implications

 Neuropathol Appl Neurobiol.
-2022 May 4:e12819. doi: 10.1111/nan.12819.
-Online ahead of print.
+2022 Aug;48(5):e12819. doi: 10.1111/nan.12819.
+Epub 2022 Jun 2.

 AIM: Tau truncation (tr-tau) by active caspase-6 (aCasp-6) generates tau fragments that may be toxic.
-Yet, the relationship between aCasp-6, different forms of tr-tau, and hyperphosphorylated tau (p-tau) accumulation in human brains with Alzheimer's disease (AD) and other tauopathies remains unclear.
+Yet the relationship between aCasp-6, different forms of tr-tau and hyperphosphorylated tau (p-tau) accumulation in human brains with Alzheimer's disease (AD) and other tauopathies remains unclear.

-RESULTS: Casp-6 activation was strongest in AD and Pick's disease (PiD), but almost absent in 4-repeat (4R) tauopathies.
-In neurons, the tr-tau burden was much more abundant in AD and PiD than in 4R tauopathies and disproportionally higher when normalizing by p-tau pathology.
+RESULTS: Casp-6 activation was strongest in AD and Pick's disease (PiD) but almost absent in 4-repeat (4R) tauopathies.
+In neurons, the tr-tau burden was much more abundant in AD and PiD than in 4R tauopathies and disproportionally higher when normalising by p-tau pathology.
 Tr-tau astrogliopathy was detected in low numbers in 4R tauopathies.
 Unexpectedly, about half of tr-tau positive neurons in AD and PiD lacked p-tau aggregates, a finding we confirmed using several p-tau antibodies.

-CONCLUSIONS: Early modulation of aCasp-6 to reduce tr-tau pathology is a promising therapeutic strategy for AD and PiD, but is unlikely to benefit 4R tauopathies.
+CONCLUSIONS: Early modulation of aCasp-6 to reduce tr-tau pathology is a promising therapeutic strategy for AD and PiD but is unlikely to benefit 4R tauopathies.
 The large percentage of tr-tau-positive neurons lacking p-tau suggests that many vulnerable neurons to tau pathology go undetected when using conventional p-tau antibodies.
 Therapeutic strategies against tr-tau pathology could be necessary to modulate the extent of tau abnormalities in AD.
 The disproportionally higher burden of tr-tau in AD and PiD supports the development of biofluid biomarkers against tr-tau to detect AD and PiD and differentiate them from 4R tauopathies at a patient level.